Leona Florentino: Life

 Born to the Florentino clan, a wealthy and prominent family in Vigan, Ilocos Sur, Florentino was baptized under the Christian name Leona Josefa Florentina.
 Her father was Marcelino Pichay Florentino, Vigan's wealthiest man at the time, while her mother was Isabel Florentina, who first educated her as a child.
+A historical marker installed in 1958 by the Philippine Historical Committee, a predecessor of the National Historical Commission of the Philippines, states that she was a distant cousin of José Rizal.
 She began to write her first verses in Ilocano at a very young age.
 Despite her potential, she was not allowed to receive a university education because of her gender and the patriarchal norms of the era.
 Because of this, her mother Isabel, who was also disallowed to have a university education when she was young, made it her personal mission to tutor Leona and teach her everything she knew to expand her daughter's natural talent.
 A series of private teachers were also persuaded and brought by her mother to teach Leona, and later, included an educated Ilocano Catholic priest, Evaristo Abaya, the curate of Vigan.
 Evaristo, impressed by a 10-year old Leona's high level of talent in poetry despite having no formal education, agreed to teach her advanced Spanish writing and speech and encouraged her to develop her voice in poetry even though it was against the era's norms.